kbaghaei/beaten_path_vln/README.md

+# Follow the Beaten Path: The Role of Route Patterns on Vision-Language Navigation Agents Generalization Abilities

+# References

+Our code is based upon [ VELMA ](https://github.com/raphael-sch/VELMA)

-# beaten_path_vln
+# Citation
-The public repository of the paper : Follow the Beaten Path